appvoid/carbono/README.md

 # carbono

 carbono is a micro-library that provides a simple and easy-to-use interface for building and training Feed-Forward neural networks all in just ~500 lines of code.
-Take a look at the [playground](https://huggingface.co/spaces/appvoid/carbono) and try to train a neural network.
+If you don't want to code, you can also take a look at the [playground](https://huggingface.co/spaces/appvoid/carbono), try training your first model there.

 #### Features